How to Keep Your Eyes Healthy

 Makeup Safety Tips

-When highlighting one of your greatest assets - that is, your eyes - follow these few precautionary measures to help keep them healthy and beautiful!
+When highlighting one of your greatest assets—that is, your eyes—follow these few precautionary measures to help keep them healthy and beautiful!

 - Cosmetics, by law, are not required to have an expiration date.
 Experts vary in their opinions about the shelf life of cosmetics and its effectiveness to fight bacteria.
-However, guidelines suggest changing them out every three to four months - six months at the latest.
-Keep in mind from the moment you open a product, it becomes vulnerable to contamination from airborne bacteria, multiplying after each use diminishing its shelf life.
+However, guidelines suggest changing them out every three to four months—six months at the latest.
+Keep in mind from the moment you open a product, it becomes vulnerable to contamination from airborne bacteria that can multiply rapidly in favorable conditions, leading to a diminished shelf life.
+While reusing makeup might feel both budget–friendly and less wasteful, you should always prioritize your safety over saving a few dollars.
 A good rule of thumb?
+When in doubt, throw it out!

 - To reduce the risk of cross contamination, do not share your cosmetics with anybody.
 Bacterial or viral infections, such as pink eye, are a common occurrence among those that share the same mascara or eyeliner products.